Best Optoma Projectors

 TVs may be larger and flatter than ever before, but even a big-screen TV doesn’t provide the same kind of immersive, cinematic picture quality you get from watching your favorite films on a projector screen.
 Plus, many of today’s latest home theater projectors help complete the experience with audio output options like Dolby digital 5.1-channel surround sound.

 A modern projector may also be a good purchase for those working in the film industry or editing and reviewing video content for other media platforms.
 Today’s projectors can provide outstanding image quality, HDR and 3D compatibility, accurate color, and plenty of light output for living rooms and conference rooms.
 Projectors have also become far more adept at displaying fast-moving scenes, which is great for movies & gaming alike.
 Newer Optoma models, for example, may have up to a 240Hz refresh rate, higher than many gaming monitors offer.
-But, if you’re fine with a 144Hz refresh rate, you’ll want to check out our Optoma EH500 review.

 Native 4k resolution and DCI-P3 color space are also beginning to filter down to home theater projectors at an affordable price point, letting these models deliver crisp, high-definition images with a superb range of color detail.

 Even if you have limited space in which to set up a projector, you might find that a short-throw projector allows for impressively large screen size from just about anywhere.
-Designed for versatility, the leading ultra-short-throw projectors also come with Wi-Fi or Bluetooth, making for easy pairing with Android TV, Apple TV, smart home devices, and mobile devices.
+Designed for versatility, ultra-short-throw projectors also come with Wi-Fi or Bluetooth, making for easy pairing with Android TV, Apple TV, smart home devices, and mobile devices.

 How Long Will an Optoma Projector Last?